Scientific Name

 Allow the soil to dry out before you water the plant.
 They are used to getting moisture only from dew and the air and cannot tolerate boggy media.
 When the bark medium is dry to the touch, submerge the container in water until air bubbles are gone.

 Dischidia also needs high humidity.
-Mist the plant every day or place the container on a saucer filled with pebbles and water.
+Mist the plant daily or place the container on a saucer filled with pebbles and water.
 The water will evaporate and moisten the air, while the pebbles will hold the sensitive roots out of the water.

-Dischidia doesn't really need fertilizer, but you should change the planting media every year.
-If you wish, apply a diluted by half liquid plant food when you water beginning in spring and stopping by September.
+Dischidia doesn't need fertilizer, but you should change the planting media yearly.
+If you wish, apply a diluted half-liquid plant food when you water from spring to fall.

 See more at How to Grow and Care for Dischidia.